kwannoel/mind/4e8e9ebb.md

 (>=>) :: (a -> m b) -> (b -> m c) -> (a -> m c)
 ```

-It allows us to combine contexts.
+It allows us to collapse contexts.
 ```hs
 join :: m (m a) -> m a
 ```